KamonHuiz/kamonhuiz/README.md

 ---

 ## 2026 Goals
-- 3.9 GPA for my first year in my school
+- 3.9 GPA for my first year in my school.
-- Finish all AI course in Kaggle.
 - Good at Pytorch framework
-- Intermediate in C#, Java and Unity
+- Intermediate in Java and C++.
 - Get better at public speaking in Vietnames and English
 ---